mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!-- A deeper exploration of other concepts may suit another chapter looking at synthesing observations in relation to broader research.  -->

-### Game design patterns as a "middle level" construct to facilitate developing coding competency
+### Game design patterns as a "middle level" construct to facilitate developing coding fluency

 <!-- NOTE how much to pitch to exploring Abstract concepts or not I'm not sure.
 -->

+**Summary:** Game design patterns provide learners with a suitable vehicle to engage with coding practices partly due to their position between abstract computational concepts and concrete implementations of code structures.

+#### The challenge of context

-In the introduction of this thesis I highlighted some of the challenges for inclusivity and motivation of more abstract approaches including a prescriptive approach to Computational Thinking.
+In the introduction of this thesis I highlighted some of the challenges for inclusivity and motivation of more abstract approaches including a approach to computational thinking from first principles .

 We have seen how Papert and Turkle celebration of diversity in approaches and in particular concrete coding approaches has influenced the design of popular educational programming software.
 In this chapter we have encounter examples of the use of GDP as a concrete and relatable construct that facilitates communication, engagement, planning and division of labour.
 Then enactment of GDP emerged from this exploratory design to be the key unit of activity.

 In teaching computing pedagogy the concepts of levels of abstraction is explored in some depth with an aim of  [@statter_teaching_2016; @waite_abstraction_2016; @waite_abstraction_2018-1].